 I wasn’t too worried about him, he just looked so tired.

-“Mamede,” I finally spoke up, mostly out of guilt.
+“Mamede,” I finally called out, mostly from guilt.
 “I see where you’re going.
 Let me steer so you can rest.”

-The farinha pan was down below, so I grabbed the aguador from the tabernacle lines and started walking around the jangada, scooping up quarts of seawater and dumping them on my feet mostly — the deck was so damn hot.
-I had less success shooting the water up on the sail: more of the water wound up on me instead of the canvas.
+The farinha pan was down below, so I grabbed the aguador from the tabernacle lines and started walking around the jangada, scooping up quarts of seawater and dumping them over my feet mostly — the deck was so damn hot.
+I had less success shooting the water up on the sail: more of it wound up on me than the canvas.
 This wasn’t all bad.
 My total lack of coordination brought a grin to Mamede’s weary face.

 It felt good to see him smile, as if I was helping in some small way.
-On the jangada of life, some of us play the mestre — others the able first mate.
-If you can’t be one of those, then at least try to make them laugh.
-You will do all right if you can just make them laugh.
-Enjoying the moment, I tossed some water aft so it rained over Mamede’s head, making him chuckle and duck.
+On the jangada of life some of us play the mestre, others the able first mate.
+If you can’t be one of those then try to make them laugh.
+You will do all right if you just make them laugh.
+Enjoying the moment, I tossed some water aft so it rained over Mamede’s head, causing him to chuckle and duck.

 Next chapter: Slip—CLUNK!